What’s included

 }

-Parsing source code into an AST tree is not part of the Interpreter pattern, there are several approaches to parsing source code, but more on that some other time.
+Parsing source code into an AST tree is not part of the Interpreter pattern, there are several approaches to parsing source code, but we’ll talk about that some other time.

-In the implementation of the Interpreter for Elm, I wrote the simplest parser into the AST tree, consisting of two functions – parsing a vertex, parsing subordinate vertices.
+In the implementation of the Interpreter for Elm, I wrote the simplest parser in the AST tree, consisting of two functions – parsing the node, parsing the subordinate nodes.

 parseLeafs state =